 Why Stretching Helps Pelvic Floor Dysfunction

-Your pelvic floor muscles are like a hammock, supporting your bladder, intestines, and reproductive organs.
+Your pelvic floor muscles act like a supportive hammock for your bladder, intestines, and reproductive organs.
+But when they’re constantly tense or restricted, it disrupts normal function and leads to symptoms like:

 ✔ Difficulty fully emptying the bladder or bowels

-✔ Chronic lower back, hip, or tailbone pain
+✔ Chronic lower back, hip pain, or tailbone pain

 1. Child’s Pose (Balasana)